 Overview of CalTeach

-The CalTeach 1 (CaT1) courses introduce prospective teachers to the teaching and learning of science and mathematics in the elementary grades.
-As a part of CaT1, undergraduates work in local classrooms with mentor teachers, where they experience the learning of science and mathematics first-hand.
+The CalTeach 1 (CaT1) courses, ED 128 and ED 129, introduce prospective teachers to the teaching and learning of science and mathematics in the elementary grades.
+As a part of CaT1, undergraduates work in local classrooms with mentor teachers, where they experience the learning of science and mathematics firsthand.
+These courses are part of the Elementary Track of the Minor in Science and Mathematics Education.

-The CaT2 courses look at the teaching and learning of science or mathematics in junior high and high school.
+The CaT2 courses, ED 130 and ED 131, look at the teaching and learning of science or mathematics in junior high and high school.
 Once again, UCSB relies on the expertise of local mentor teachers to provide vital classroom experience.
+These courses are part of the Secondary Track of the Minor in Science and Mathematics Education.

 The full series of courses can be seen on the Undergrad CalTeach Coursework page.